srele96/me-and-ngrok/README.md

 Open [the server](http://localhost:7000)

+## How to format

+I use `npx prettier --write .` from the root...
+Each module has its own `package.json` so they should be indepent repositories.
+But at this moment i'm just trying to get a working app... and use ai...

 ## Disclaimer

 This code is highly AI generated LOL!
 Actually i barely wrote code myself, i mostly copy pasted and prompted for the errors, solutions, and code that does what i want it to.